How to Use Hidden Filter with Components

 Go to WordPress Dashboard > JetEngine > Listings/Components and press the “Add New Item” button.

-Next, click the “Create Listing Item” button to proceed to Elementor.
+Click the “Create Listing Item” button to proceed to the editor.

-In the editor, we add dynamic widgets that display the meta data of the posts.
+In the editor, we add dynamic widgets that display post metadata.

 Once the listing item is ready, press the “Publish” button.